 Attended boats must comply and co-operate with the Marina’s hurricane plan or may be asked to leave the Marina.

 Le Phare Bleu Marina monitors weather everyday via NOAA and other weather web sites so are aware of tropical systems as they leave the African coast line, many days in advance of a system developing and threatening the Caribbean.
-As a result we are able to take necessary action at an early stage if required.
+As a result we are able to take necessary action at an early stage.
 Particular note is taken of weather systems that start at a low latitude (eg 0-10 degrees north), although systems can be affected by other weather in the Atlantic basin and be pushed south to cause potential danger to the Caribbean, so all tropical waves are monitored as a matter of course.

 Our experience has shown that the more time that is available prior to a storm threat, the better, so we take the view that boats should be prepared as far as possible at the start of the hurricane season.

 Stage I: Boat Hurricane Preparations